 Some people taking part in this 100,000 Genomes Project will get a diagnosis for their disease for the first time and for some of these, a particular treatment may be suggested based on their genetics results.
 However, its important to highlight that for many patients taking part, a specific genetic diagnosis may not be achieved and treatments may not be altered.
 The main benefits in taking part are likely to be for other patients in the future.
 Read more about the results and feedback that participants can get at the Genomics England website.

 Currently at the West of England Genomic Medicine Centre we are planning to open access to the 100,000 Genomes Project to patients with inherited cardiac disorders from May 2016 and other rare disease shortly afterwards.

-Involvement of cancer patients in the 100,000 Genomes Project is just beginning nationally.
+Involvement of cancer patients in the 100,000 Genomes Project is expanding nationally.
 The project enables genetics experts to analyses the genome from both the patient and from cancer tissue.
 Patients will have the opportunity to join the project only if they have very recently received a diagnosis of cancer, usually before treatment has started.
-Patients who have had already chemotherapy, radiotherapy or surgery cannot take part.
-This is because these treatments prevent genetics experts analysing the genome in the cancer tissue.